What is the best way to study the Bible? Here are some tips on how to study the Bible and gain deeper insights and understanding.

 Pray for understanding.
 Ask for God’s help to search the Scriptures daily to find the answers you need, as the Bereans did (Acts 17:11).
 This requires a commitment to regular prayer and Bible study.

-Learn and do
+Learn from the Bible and do what it says

 How does God want us to approach the Bible?
 It contains God’s thoughts—it allows us, in a sense, to read God’s mind!
 So we should approach it humbly, with a teachable attitude.